 These securities are based on a set of fundamental characteristics and are common in customized tracking indexes used by passive management firms.
 So depending on the fund company you go with, the fundamentally weighted index could be calculated differently.

 An unweighted index gives equal weight to all securities in an index.
 These aren’t as common since most indexes come from market capitalizations, which means there’s weight behind those calculations.

 One type of index isn’t necessarily better than the other; all indexes show different things, depending on how you look at them.

 While market capitalization might be a popular measure for indexes, you can look at other measurements too, like a fundamentally weighted index or even an unweighted index.
 To get a holistic view of how well (or badly) a stock or security is performing, use many different types of indexes to measure it.

 - If you’re a passive investor and use a robo-advisor, you might already be using fundamentally weighted index measurements and not even know it.
 Before you decide to make the jump from one index to another, see which one you’re already using.
 If you research and find that your current index is working out for you, keep it.
 Otherwise, be open-minded to using a variety of different indexes to take the true measurement of a stock or security.

 - Managing your money solo is a good way to get into investing, but it’s not the only way.
 If you have a variety of investments, or you’re looking for specific investing advice, it might be time to level up.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in just 5 minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/Chainarong Prasertthai, ©iStock.com/Vertigo3d, ©iStock.com/PeopleImages